'Hunted' recap: Fugitives avoid capture, Lee Wilson takes huge gamble by flying out his wife for a visit

 The 32 hunters use real-life techniques to find the fugitives, who are given a one-hour head start to get away and only have $500 in their bank accounts.
 The teams on the run are allowed to ask anyone for help and can travel anywhere within "the hunting zone," which includes Alabama, South Carolina, Florida and Georgia.

-Last night's episode kicked off with four teams still on the run -- David Windcher and Emiley Cox, English King and Stephen King, Aarif Mirza and Immad Ahmed, and Lee Wilson and Hilmar Stagfield.
+Last night's episode kicked off with four teams still on the run -- David Windecher and Emiley Cox, English King and Stephen King, Aarif Mirza and Immad Ahmed, and Lee Wilson and Hilmar Skagfield.

 David and Emiley were in trouble when the experts discovered Blaze, the ex-boyfriend of Emiley who works at a car dealership.
 The experts guessed that Blaze probably rented a vehicle in his name and gave it to the team, so in no time, the car's license plate was tracked down.